-BBC BASIC for SDL 2.0 (BBCSDL) is an advanced cross-platform implementation of BBC BASIC for Windows, Linux (x86 CPU only), Mac OS-X, Android and Raspberry Pi (experimental).
+BBC BASIC for SDL 2.0 (BBCSDL) is an advanced cross-platform implementation of BBC BASIC for Windows, Linux (x86 CPU only), Mac OS-X, Android and Raspberry Pi (Raspbian).
 It combines the simplicity of BASIC with the sophistication of a structured language, allowing you to write utilities and games, use sound and graphics, and perform calculations.

 The Desktop editions (Windows, Linux, Mac OS, Raspberry Pi) include a BASIC program editor with syntax colouring, live indentation, search & replace and many other features.
 Built-in diagnostic aids such as run-time trace, listing of variables and single-step execution make debugging even the most complex programs straightforward.